KTH-SML/svea/README.md

 ![key-teleop example](./media/floor2_rviz.png)

+Now you are ready to read through the tutorials!
+You can find them in `svea_starter/docs/tutorials`.

 ## Going from simulation to real

+**Note, you only have to follow this section when running the real cars!**

 Since the simulated SVEA cars are built to function very similarly to the real SVEA cars, the transfer from simulation to real vehicles is fairly simple!